Chinatrust Personal LoanCompare online with GoBear for free and unbiased reviews of personal loans in the Philippines

 The bank offers its personal loan dubbed Chinatrust salary stretch loan.
 It is available for salaried individuals or self-employed individuals on a short-term or long-term basis.
 Clients may avail of this offer and repay through post-dated checks or PDCs.

 The Chinatrust personal loan is for persons currently seeking for either a short-term loan of 12-months or a mid-term loan of 18 to 36 months.
-You may use the loan for any personal needs such as for gifts, home improvement, or a family vacation.
+You may use the loan for any personal needs such as for gifts, education, home improvement, medical expenses, auto repair or a family vacation.

 Chinatrust offers various ways for you to pay the monthly amortizations.
 You may pay through any Unionbank branches, BancNet ATMs, and for CTBC Bank All-Day Access card holders, you may pay through Chinatrust online banking by going to BancNet Online.
 Although without a Chinatrust loan calculator, users are still provided with an amortization table for reference.